 What they only recently found out though, is that the mineral-rich soil and next-to-perfect growing conditions give not just their old varieties, but even their Catimor shrubs a surprising complexity and spicy punch.
 This sparked Ata and Pupae, brother and sister and third generation coffee growers, to actively seek the involvement of specialty buyers.
 Thanks to our exporter Beanspire, we started offering a small amount of Doi Pangkhon since 2016 and can now offer different processing styles as well.
 The 2017 Kenya washed coffee makes a beautiful cinnamon and chocolaty espresso and received acclaim from many return roasters.

 Each farmer typically produces about 1-2 tons of parchment, but this year yield is down.
 Some farms are as low as 50% of last year's harvest.
 We are working with about 20 families from Doi Pangkhon now.
 Essentially, these are microlots grouped together.
 All of the villagers belong to Akha Hilltribe and they are very young for coffee farmers, 25-35 years old, mostly.
-This is something very unique about Thailand as an origin since we're an upper middle income country.
-It is a coffee growing industry that's actually working, relative to other origins.
-This also explains why our coffee is slightly more expensive than other less developed origins.
+This is something very unique about Thailand as an origin since it's an upper middle income country.
+It is a coffee growing industry that's actually working and attractive to the next generation, relative to other origins.

 Red and yellow Catimor, Caturra, Bourbon and Typica